ywangnccu/ywang/INTRODUCING_JUNKERS_390.md

 (I appreciate Pinterest for providing the above picture.
 Please let me know if it is against the copyright.)

 The Junkers 90 V6 airframe was used in the construction of the Junkers 390 V1.
-The Junkers 390 intended to be used as a heavy transport aircraft, maritime patrol aircraft and long-range bomber.
+The Junkers 390 intended to fly as a heavy transport aircraft, maritime patrol aircraft and long-range bomber.
 It is one of the largest aircraft to be built in Germany.

 The Junkers 390 V1 was constructed and largely assembled at Junkers' plant at Dessau in Germany and the first test flight took place.